Digital SLR photography — Why does a telephoto lens blur the background?

 Can you see now, what I meant when I said the 400mm (telephoto) lens ‘stretches’ a small patch of background in a way that makes it look softer?

-It’s that stretching (or not stretching) which makes the backgrounds look so different.
-When you combine that effect with the depth of field controlled by your aperture, then suddenly you have a lot of power over how your shots turn out!
+It’s that stretching (or lack of stretching) which makes the backgrounds look so different.
+When you combine that effect with the depth of field controlled by your aperture, then suddenly you can make your subjects truly pop out of their background.

 It’s not rocket science.
 What it is, is another cool trick you can use when you’re out taking photos.